anilmainali/wilsonmar.github.io/_posts/2016-03-10-resume-wilson-mar.md

 * Worked or traveled to all 50 states, major Canadian provinces, Japan, Hong Kong, Australia, New Zealand, Sweden, France, Italy, Germany, Switzerland, UK, Israel

-* Developer Evangelist, HP Software

-* Performance Engineer, SAP, McKesson, Intralinks, and several other organizations

-* Write/Blogger, <a target="_blank" href="http://wilsonmar.github.io/">
+* Writer/Blogger, <a target="_blank" href="http://wilsonmar.github.io/">
    wilsonmar.github.io</a>, <a target="_blank" href="http://wilsonmar.com/"> wilsonmar.com</a> since 1995

+Developer Evangelist, HP Software

+   * Created hands-on course on mobile development optimization and network virtualization.

+   * Designed and produced videos for initial launch of cloud capabilities.

+   * Initiated meetups and technical deep-dives at conferences.

+Performance Engineer at SAP, McKesson, Intralinks, and other organizations

 ## What I can do
 Some writing samples: